- Religion and Philosophy»

 "Send the multitudes away, that they may go into the villages and buy themselves food"(Matthew)

 I must also admit this may have been my suggestion as well.
-In fact it is the very thing I do suggest during overwhelming crisis or need.
+In fact, it is the very thing I do suggest during an overwhelming crisis or need.
 "Just send them away - I am tired, hungry, and have needs myself"

-Jesus second instruction to them is go and find out how much they do have:
+Jesus second instruction to them is to go and find out how much they do have:

 He (Jesus) said to them, “How many loaves do you have?
 Go and see.
 (Mark)

 The disciples do as instructed and John records that they found five loaves of barley and two fish from a boy's lunch.
 What they had to offer wasn't even theirs.
 Again I recognize this parallel from my own life.
 After careful examination (Go and see) I discover I don't really have anything substantial or significant to offer either.

 Jesus third instruction is the answer to this whole dilemma and lays the foundation for the all sufficient one "El Shaddai"

 "He (Jesus) said, “Bring them (loaves and fishes) here to Me.”
 (Matthew)

 Bringing what we have to Him is what we must do.